WhosNickDoglio/EulerityHackathon/README.md

     * repo
 * di: contains all dependency injection files
 * ui: contains each screen packaged by feature
-    * base
+    * base: contains base interfaces for views and presenters
     * edit
     * list
 * util: contains any files that don't explicitly fall into any other package

-111
-1
-1
-1
-1
-1
+<br><br>
+<br><br>
 ## Presentation Pattern
 <img src="https://i0.wp.com/www.tinmegali.com/wp-content/uploads/2016/02/MVP.png?resize=800%2C220&ssl=1">

 This project follows the Model-View-Presenter (MVP) presentation pattern.

+- Model: A data managment level

+- Presenter: A mediator between the model and the view, it contains all the presnetation logic

+- View: Responsible for taking data from the presenter and presenting it

 Each screen has a `Contract` that outlines the relationship between the `View` and `Presenter`